Home Insurance for those with a CCJ

 - Offering competitive rates for those with adverse credit histories

-- Wide range of acceptance criteria
+- Wide range of acceptance criteria with instant decision

 - Standard policy excesses apply unless otherwise stated in policy documents